AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 With GenStudio for Performance Marketing you can:

-* Create on-brand content using natural language prompts
+* Create on-brand content using natural language prompts for all your top-priority digital channels such as paid media, email, and display ads
 * Collaborate with stakeholders to review and approve generated content
 * Save generated and approved content to access for future marketing campaigns
-* Evaluate content performance with insights about campaigns and content attributes
+* Evaluate content performance with insights about asset performance and attributes of high-performing content
+* Assess content effectiveness by analyzing asset performance and identifying key attributes of top-performing content

 ## Generative AI technology